salsify/milestones/packages/ember/tests/dummy/app/templates/docs/coordination.md

 activateMilestones([OtherMilestones, ForTimingGrowlStyle, UserNotifications]);
 ```

-When you call the `advanceTo` function importable from `@milestones/core`, it will automatically delegate to the active coordinator for the key you give it.
+When you call importable `advanceTo` function, it will automatically delegate to the active coordinator for the key you give it.

-Alternatively, each `activateMilestones` call returns the `MilestoneCoordinator` instancec it creates.
+Alternatively, each `activateMilestones` call returns the `MilestoneCoordinator` instance it creates.
 If you're dealing with very fine-grained interactions between the flows you're testing, though, and moving between them often, you may find your test code easier to follow if you invoke the `advanceTo` method on the corresponding coordinator itself.

 ```ts
 let pollThread = activateMilestones([/*...*/]);